1st Reading – Isaiah 66:10-14c

 The word for “comfort” (tanhûm), sometimes translated as “consolation,” comes from the root for “repent,” “regret,” “be sorry.”
 It would seem that the people will be sorry and repent, and the city will hold them to her bosom and comfort them.
 The very city for which they had previously mourned will comfort them!
 This is truly reason for rejoicing.

 For thus says the LORD: Lo, I will spread prosperity over her like a river, and the wealth of the nations like an overflowing torrent.

 The touching maternal scene is interrupted for a moment, as God promises anew to lavish abundant blessing on Jerusalem, giving hope that that the city would be rebuilt to its former glory.

 Using poetic parallelism and a second metaphor, the author once again depicts the city’s life-giving properties, which find their ultimate source in God.
 Water is essential for life in any part of the world, but especially in arid climates.
 Since the land of Israel was bound on several sides by deserts or barren wildernesses, the people would be keenly aware of their need for water.

-As nurslings, you shall be carried in her arms, and fondled in her lap; As a mother comforts her son, so will I comfort you; in Jerusalem you shall find your comfort.
+As nurslings, you shall be carried in her arms, and fondled in her lap; as a mother comforts her son, so will I comfort you;

 The author returns to the motherhood metaphor, demonstrating the loving care this relationship will provide.
 Those who are accustomed to think of God in exclusively male terms might find this characterization bold, even shocking.
 But what better way to describe the self-giving nature of God than as a nursing mother who protects and soothes and plays with her child?